SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

     Hint: this [tutorial](https://pytorch.org/vision/stable/auto_examples/others/plot_visualization_utils.html).

-5. Experiment how the number of workers influences the performance.
-We have already provide code that will pass over 100 batches from the dataset 5 times and calculate how long time it took, which you can play around with by calling
+5. Explore how the number of workers influences the performance.
+We have already provided code that will pass over 100 batches from the dataset 5 times and calculate how long it took, which you can play around with by calling

     ```bash
     python lfw_dataset.py -get_timing -num_workers 1
     ```

-    Make a [errorbar plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.errorbar.html) with number of workers along the x-axis and the timing along the y-axis.
+    Make an [errorbar plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.errorbar.html) with the number of workers along the x-axis and the timing along the y-axis.
 The errorbars should correspond to the standard deviation over the 5 runs.
-HINT: if it is taking too long to evaluate, measure the time over less batches (set the `-batches_to_check` flag).
-Also if you are not seeing an improvement, try increasing the batch size (since data loading is parallelized per batch).
+HINT: if it is taking too long to evaluate, measure the time over fewer batches (set the `-batches_to_check` flag).
+Also if you are not seeing any improvement, try increasing the batch size (since data loading is parallelized per batch).

     For certain machines like the Mac with M1 chipset it is necessary to set the `multiprocessing_context` flag in the